frankischilling/cupidfetch/README.md

 ## Dependencies

-Cupidfetch relies on the following components and tools:
+cupidfetch relies on the following components and tools:

-1. **C Compiler:** Cupidfetch is written in the C programming language, and compilation requires a C compiler.
+1. **C Compiler:** cupidfetch is written in the C programming language, and compilation requires a C compiler.
 The recommended compiler is GCC (GNU Compiler Collection).

    - [GCC (GNU Compiler Collection)](https://gcc.gnu.org/): The GNU Compiler Collection is a set of compilers for various programming languages, including C.

-2. **inih C Parser:** Cupidfetch uses the [inih C parser](https://github.com/benhoyt/inih) to handle configuration files in INI format.
+2. **inih C Parser:** cupidfetch uses the [inih C parser](https://github.com/benhoyt/inih) to handle configuration files in INI format.

    - [inih C parser](https://github.com/benhoyt/inih): A simple C library for reading and writing INI files.

-3. **Git:** Cupidfetch uses Git to clone the repository for easy deployment.
+3. **Git:** cupidfetch uses Git to clone the repository for easy deployment.

    - If you don't have Git installed, you can download and install it from the [Git website](https://git-scm.com).